Qualifying for a multi-car discount is one way to save on your auto insurance rates.

 Multi-car discount eligibility differs among car insurance companies

-If you live without someone, but aren’t married or related, it varies if the multi-vehicle discount will be applied.
+If you live with someone, but aren’t married or related, it varies if the multi-vehicle discount will be applied.

 Some insurers are strict and say that the two (or more) autos must not only be in the same household but insured by related individuals.
 Meanwhile, other insurers just want you at the same address and don’t care if you’re related.